miso-lims/miso-lims/docs/user_manual/type_data.md

 ### SOP Fields

 SOP fields are used to capture additional SOP-specific information, such as reagent LOT numbers.
-Each field has a name, a data type (text or number), and optional units.
+Each field has a name, a data type (text, number, workstation, or instrument), and optional units.
+A workstation field is entered by selecting one of the workstations defined in MISO, rather than typing a value.
+An instrument field also specifies an instrument model when it is created; the field is entered by selecting one of the instruments of that model defined in MISO.
 When the SOP is added to an item, that item gains all of the fields defined by the SOP.

 SOP fields can only be added to run SOPs.
 Library and sample SOPs do not support SOP fields at this time.